comunica/Article-SSWS2020-AMF/content/conclusions.md

 In this article, we introduced client-side and server-side improvements to the AMF feature for TPF.
 Thanks to the newly introduced benchmarking framework, our experiments are fully and easily reproducible.
-As results have shown, our client-side algorithms significantly reduce query execution times compared to the algorithm introduced by Vander Sande et al.
+As results have shown, our client-side algorithms make average query execution more than two times faster while only requiring 1/3rd the number of HTTP requests, at the cost of less than 10% more server CPU usage.
-Furthermore, we have shown that AMF metadata requires limited effort from servers.

 We offer implementations of these algorithms and server enhancements, which means that it can be used by any of the existing data publishers